mpsonntag/prodoc/odML/documentation/odML2RDF.md

 --------------------------------
 - odML:link ... is a section in NIX
     -> odML:hasLink -> Section
-- odML:reference ... is maybe also a Section?
+- odML:reference ... is this also a link to Section?
     -> odML:hasReference -> Section
 - odML:hasSection ...
-0-n
+0-n (should this be specified to hasSubSection and already be a subclass of hasSection? there are already different connectors between sections/property and section which could not be distinguished otherwise e.g. mapsToSection)
 - odML:hasProperty ...
-0-n (same as hasSection: might be that we already require a subclassing here)
+0-n

 ### Property